Interference with Judicial Proceedings

 Often, the underlying order of protection or injunction against harassment is related to a domestic violence situation, which would result in the charge of interfering with judicial proceedings being tied to a domestic violence offense.
 A conviction of interfering with judicial proceedings as a domestic violence offense could result in additional consequences, such as mandatory counseling and anger management.
 A third domestic violence charge within 7 years may be charged as aggravated domestic violence, a Class 5 felony.

 If you are facing charges of Interfering with Judicial Proceedings, the prosecutor has the burden to prove that you are guilty beyond a reasonable doubt.
 The attorneys at MayesTelles PLLC are experienced with these types of cases, and will exhaust every possible option when it comes to your defense.

 Not all contact is illegal.
-Only intentional contact is prohibited under the order of protection; however, unintentional contact can be misconstrued resulting in charges.
+Only intentional contact is prohibited under the order of protection; however, unintentional contact can be misconstrued and result in charges.
 Notwithstanding, the State must prove intent beyond a reasonable doubt at trial.
 This is often a difficult burden to meet and can result in acquittal.

-If you find yourself in a predicament where you are accused of violating a court order and charged with Interfering with Judicial Proceedings, you need an experienced attorney to represent you sooner rather than later.
-The attorneys at MayesTelles PLLC can help you.
+If you find yourself in a predicament where you are accused of violating a court order and charged with Interfering with Judicial Proceedings in Arizona, you need an experienced attorney to represent you sooner rather than later.
+The attorneys at MayesTelles PLLC can provide the skilled defense you need.

-Contact us today to schedule your free initial consultation and speak to an attorney about your case.
+Call us at (602) 428-7104 to schedule your free initial consultation and speak to a lawyer about your case.